system76/docs/content/windows.md

 Once Recovery mode has finished loading, select your language and keyboard layout, then select `Try Demo Mode` in the bottom left to exit the installer.

-Next, open `GParted` by searching for it in the Activities menu (`SUPER`) or the Pop!_Shell launcher (`SUPER` + `/`).
+Next, open `GParted` by searching for it in the Applications menu found at the top left of your primary display.

-The Recovery mode is installed on the same drive as the main Pop!\_OS install.
+The Recovery partition is installed on the same drive as the main Pop!\_OS install.
 Because of the Recovery location, GParted should automatically show the drive that Pop!_OS is installed to; otherwise, if GParted is showing a different drive (such as a flash drive), select the correct drive in the `GParted` -> `Devices` menu.

 The largest partition in an unencrypted, default layout is an ext4 partition.
 Select this partition from the list, then click the `Resize/Move` button.